 ➡️ Buy Halloween Limited Edition scented candles from Kringle Candle

-Unlike the typical carnival celebrations here or in the rest of South America, Mexico a very unique celebration and costume tradition with surprisingly many Parallels to our carnival .
-Instead of celebrating before Lent, Mexicans celebrate Dia de los Muertos (in German the “Day of the Dead”) traditionally in November , a cultural influence that probably contributed to Halloween being celebrated in the United States today in the fall, rather than like Carnival and its pagan predecessors at the end of winter time .
+Unlike the typical carnival celebrations here or in the rest of South America, Mexico a very special celebration and costume tradition with surprisingly many Parallels to our Carnival .
+Instead of celebrating before Lent, Mexicans celebrate Day of the Dead (in German the “Day of the Dead”) traditionally in November , a cultural influence that has probably contributed to Halloween being celebrated in the USA today in the fall, rather than like Carnival and its pagan precursors at the end of winter time .

-Today, especially colorful and from costumes and treats The holiday has similar mythological roots as the supposed predecessors of modern Halloween, e.g. Celtic Samhain .
+Today, especially colorful and from Costumes and treats This holiday has similar mythological roots as the supposed predecessors of modern Halloween, e.g. Celtic Samhain .
 According to tradition, on these days the souls of the dead back to the world of the living.
-While this was a reason for Europeans to be afraid and to protect themselves from evil spirits with scary masks, the ancients saw Aztecs this rather as an occasion to celebrate with their ancestors and to treat them with honor and respect.
-Spanish missionaries tried in vain to abolish these death cults and so the festival, similar to during Roman times with the Christmas had been done, with a Christian holiday (in this case All Saints' Day ) in the hope that the festival would sooner or later lose its original meaning.
+While this was a reason for Europeans to be afraid and to protect themselves from evil spirits with scary masks, the ancients saw Aztecs this rather as an occasion to celebrate with their ancestors and to treat you with honor and respect.
+Spanish missionaries tried in vain to abolish these death cults and so the festival, similar to at Roman times with the Christmas had been done, with a Christian holiday (in this case All Saints' Day ) in the hope that the festival would sooner or later lose its original meaning.

 Brazilian Carnival